fergascod/Bird-song-learner/README.md

 > pip install -r requirements.txt
 > ```

 The scripts use the `vlc` library (to reproduce the audio files) which is a VLC binding for Python, meaning **having VLC installed is also a prerequisite**.
+Follow the following [link](https://www.videolan.org/vlc/download-ubuntu.html) to install it

 Important: in order to execute the game you need Internet connectivity to be enabled.